Aqoura

-Aqoura (عاقورة, also spelled Aaqoura, "Akoura") is a mountainous village in the Byblos District of Keserwan-Jbeil Governorate, Lebanon, 68 kilometers north of Beirut.
-Aaqoura has an average elevation of 1,600 meters above sea level (between 1000 and 2189 m) and a total land area of around 120 square kilometers.
+Aaqoura (عاقورا او عاقورة, also spelled "Akoura") is a mountainous village in the Byblos District of Keserwan-Jbeil Governorate, Lebanon, 68 kilometers north of Beirut.
+Aaqoura has an average elevation of 1,600 meters above sea level (between 1000 and 2189 m) and a total land area of around 140 square kilometers and it has 14 villages around its borders.
+It is the largest town by land size in Mount Lebanon and the second largest in Lebanon.

-By voting power, it is the third largest town in the Byblos Jbeil District after Jbeil Byblos and Qartaba.
+By voting power, it is the third largest town in the Jbeil District after the city of Jbeil Byblos and Qartaba.

 Demographics

 Religion

 As of 2022, the religious make-up of the town's 4,152 registered voters were roughly 92.3% Maronite Catholics, 3.1% Greek Orthodox, 2.4% Greek Catholic, 0.8% Christian Minorities, and 1.4% others.